NERDDISCO/adafruit-circuit-playground-express-workshop/README.md

 # Thanks

-A big thanks to https://github.com/mirabellej for their [open-source workshop material](https://github.com/mirabellej/Codame/) that heavly inspired this workshop.
+* A big thanks to https://github.com/mirabellej for their [open-source workshop material](https://github.com/mirabellej/Codame/) that heavly inspired this workshop
+* A super big thanks to [Synoa](https://synoa.de) for giving me the time to prepare the workshop for our team